Lightning-AI/pytorch-lightning/docs/source/advanced/advanced_gpu.rst

 .. warning::

-    This single file checkpoint does not include the optimizer/lr states.
-This means we cannot restore training via `resume_from_checkpoint`.
+    This single file checkpoint does not include the optimizer/lr-scheduler states.
+This means we cannot restore training via the `resume_from_checkpoint` Trainer argument.
 Ensure to keep the sharded checkpoint directory if this is required.

 Custom DeepSpeed Config
 """""""""""""""""""""""